back

 Your competitors are probably all using the same tired packaging format.
 That’s your golden opportunity.

 While everyone else puts detergent in plastic jugs, what if yours came in a sleek cardboard box?
 While other supplements hide behind amber bottles, what if yours came in a minimalist tin?
-While every protein powder screams from a plastic tub, what if yours whispered from craft paper?
+And while every protein powder screams from a plastic tub, what if yours whispered from craft paper?

-Different formats don’t just catch the eye.
-They signal different values.
+Different formats don’t just catch the eye, they signal different values.
+Cardboard says sustainable.
+Glass says premium.
+Metal says lasting.
+Paper says artisanal.

 3. Borrow from the right category